- Tehran's key ski spots lie in the Alborz mountains.

 4. Tochal Ski Resort

-Currently Tochal 7th station, with2 chair lifts and 1 button lift, is open to winter sport lovers from November to the end of May.
-The resort host one hotel and two restaurants.
+Currently, Tochal’s 7th station, equipped with 2 chair lifts and 1 button lift, welcomes winter sports enthusiasts from November to the end of May.
+The resort boasts a hotel and two restaurants.

 5. Khor Ski Resort